Skip to main content

 Preview the template

-What is a boiler annual service?
+What is a boiler annual service procedure?

 A boiler annual service is the most comprehensive level of scheduled preventive maintenance for steam and hot water boilers.
 It includes all monthly service tasks plus additional items that require the boiler to be shut down, cooled and opened for internal access.
 The annual service covers a full internal inspection of the pressure vessel (tubes, shell, fireside and waterside surfaces checked for scale, corrosion and pitting), a hydrostatic pressure test at 1.5 times the maximum allowable working pressure per AS 3788, a complete burner service (nozzle cleaning or replacement, air/fuel ratio adjustment, combustion efficiency test with flue gas analyser), replacement of all gaskets (manhole, handhole, inspection covers), inspection of refractory and insulation, full electrical testing of safety controls, limit controls, flame safeguard and ignition sequence, calibration of all safety and operating controls, an efficiency test (combustion analysis measuring O2, CO, CO2 and stack temperature), inspection of the economiser and condensate return system, and a formal compliance inspection per AS 3788 with log book and certificate updates.